What is Prototype ?

 - Has built-in support for class-style OOP including inheritance.

 Prototype is distributed as a single file called prototype.js.
-This is very simple to do require setup to use prototype library.
-You have to carry three simple steps:
+Follow the below mentioned steps to setup the prototype library:

 Go to the download page to grab the latest version in a convenient package.

-That's it.
-You are ready to use powerful Prototype framework in your web pages.
+You are now ready to use the powerful Prototype framework in your web pages.

-Now you can include Prototype script as as follows:
+Now, you can include the Prototype script as follows:

 To understand it in better way you can Try it yourself.

-A very good documentation for Prototype Framework is available at prototypejs.org then why I'm creating this tutorial ?
+A very good documentation for Prototype Framework is available at prototypejs.org then why should one refer to this tutorial!

-The answer is that I have put all the most commonly used functionality together in this tutorial.
-Second, I have explained all the useful methods along with suitable examples which are not available at the official site.
+The answer is that we have put all the most commonly used functionalities together in this tutorial.
+Secondly, we have explained all the useful methods along with suitable examples, which are not available at the official site.

-If you are an advanced user of Prototype Framework then you can directly jump to official website otherwise this tutorial could be a good start for you and you can use it like a reference manual.
+If you are an advanced user of Prototype Framework, then you can directly jump to the official website, otherwise this tutorial could be a good start for you and you can use it like a reference manual.